HilscherAutomation/netFIELD-Postman/README.md

 ## Postman Collection

-The Postman collection is identically constructed as the API in [api.netfield.io](https://api.netfield.io/v1/documentation).
+The Postman collection is identically constructed as the API's in [api.netfield.io](https://api.netfield.io/v1/documentation).
 All folders pertain to the like-named groupings in the SwaggerAPI Documentation.

 ## Postman Environment

-The Postman environment file contains all variable required to run all API's in [api.netfield.io](https://api.netfield.io/v1/documentation).
+The Postman environment file contains all variables required to run all API's in [api.netfield.io](https://api.netfield.io/v1/documentation).